dgibson/kata-vfio-tools/podman.md

     with `8086:1521` added to handle the test infra
 - Host system booted with `intel_iommu=on`
 - Host system booted with `systemd.unified_cgroup_hierarchy=0`
+- SELinux is set to permissive mode on the host
 - The host device to be added to Kata container should be bound to VFIO driver

 Note: